cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 ## What you will learn

 Let's imagine we are building an app for a photography contest.
-We want to allow certain users, our "reviewers," to log in and edit a secret "comment" field on the photos.
+We want to allow certain users, our "commenters," to log in and edit a secret "comment" field on the photos, which would be used for the final judging.
+However, these commenters should not be able to make any other changes.
-The general public should be able to see the photos, but not the comment.
+If someone is not logged in, they should be able to see the photos, but not the comment.

 Over the course of this tutorial, we will create the following:

 - log in and log out buttons
 - a `photo` Card that has some secret data
 - Grants, groups, and permissions for anonymous and logged-in users

+The Card SDK supports very fine-grained permissions and roles, but we will keep the learning examples as simple as we can, while still showing a real-world scenario.

 ## Prerequisites